leninvarma11/Homework-4-Lenin-Varma-Nallapu-700076011/README.md

 ### **c) Why divide by √dₖ?**

 As the dimensionality ( d_k ) increases, the raw dot products ( Q \cdot K ) naturally grow larger in magnitude.
 Large logits can push the softmax function into extremely peaked outputs or even numerical instability, where gradients become very small.
 Dividing by ( \sqrt{d_k} ) **normalizes the scale** of the dot product, keeping the logits in a stable range so softmax produces smoother probabilities and the model trains more effectively.

+# 5 Question

+### **a) Why Transformers use multi-head attention**

+Transformers use multiple attention heads because each head can focus on **different types of relationships** within the sequence.
+By projecting the queries, keys, and values into different learned subspaces, each head can capture unique patterns—such as positional relationships, syntactic structure, or semantic meaning.
+This parallel attention mechanism allows the model to build a much richer and more expressive representation than what a single attention head could learn on its own.

+### **b) Purpose of Add & Norm (Residual + LayerNorm)**

+The Add & Norm block combines two important ideas that stabilize and strengthen training:

+* **Residual connections:**
+  These connections add the input of a layer back to its output, creating a shortcut path for gradients.
+This helps prevent vanishing gradients and enables the network to train effectively even at great depth.

+* **Layer Normalization:**
+  After the residual addition, LayerNorm normalizes the activations to maintain consistent scaling.
+This improves training stability, helps the model converge faster, and reduces sensitivity to initialization and learning rate.

+Together, Add & Norm ensures smoother optimization and stronger gradient flow through the model.

+### **c) Example of linguistic relations that different heads may capture**

+Different attention heads often learn to specialize in distinct linguistic patterns.
+For example, one head may track **subject–verb agreement**, ensuring that phrases like “dogs run” and “dog runs” remain grammatically coherent.
+Another head might learn **coreference patterns**, linking a name such as “John” to pronouns like “he” within the same sentence.

+# 6 Question

+### **a) Why the decoder uses masked self-attention**

+In the decoder, masked self-attention is used to **block access to future tokens** during training.
+This ensures that the model cannot “peek ahead” at words that it is supposed to predict.
+Without masking, the decoder could cheat by using future information, leading to **information leakage**.
+Masking enforces strict left-to-right generation so the model learns to predict each token only from previously generated tokens.

+### **b) Difference between encoder self-attention and encoder–decoder cross-attention**

+* **Encoder self-attention:**
+  Each token in the input sequence attends to **all other tokens in the same sequence**, enabling the encoder to build rich contextual representations of the entire input sentence.

+* **Encoder–decoder cross-attention:**
+  During decoding, the decoder's query vectors attend to the **outputs of the encoder**.
+This allows the decoder to incorporate information from the encoded source sentence while generating output tokens, linking the input and output sequences together.

+### **c) How the model generates tokens step-by-step during inference (no teacher forcing)**

+During inference, the model must generate text **one token at a time**:

+1. The decoder is first given a special start-of-sentence token (`<sos>`) to begin generation.
+2. The decoder predicts the next token, and that predicted token is fed back as the next input.
+3. Masked self-attention ensures it only uses previously generated tokens.
+4. This loop continues — each predicted token becomes the next input — until the model outputs an end-of-sequence token (`<eos>`).

+This iterative process allows the model to produce entire sentences or sequences during generation.